Jac Holmes

-Jac Holmes (18 January 1993 - 23 October 2017) was a British volunteer with the Kurdish YPG militia who fought against ISIL in Syria from January 2015 until his death in Raqqa on 23 October 2017 while clearing mines from the city.
+Jac Holmes (18 January 1993 – 23 October 2017) was a British volunteer with the Kurdish YPG militia who fought against ISIL in Syria from January 2015 until his death in Raqqa on 23 October 2017 while clearing mines from the city.

 Holmes was a former IT worker and decorator from Poole in Dorset.
-He had no military experience before traveling to Syria in January 2015, shortly after he turned 22.
+He had no military experience before travelling to Syria in January 2015, shortly after he turned 22.
 Holmes did three tours of northern Syria with the YPG and featured regularly in international media about foreign fighters with Kurdish-led forces, including the Channel 4 documentary 'Frontline Fighting: The Brits Battling ISIS'.
 His death came four days after the Syrian Democratic Forces declared the liberation of Raqqa.